usnistgov/fireflow/pyreflow/docs/source/workflow.rst

 which allows reading/writing internal elements of an FCS file.
 They can also be written back to disk.

-The Core* classes are explained further in :doc:`core`.

 "Raw mode" has the advantage of being slightly faster, while "standard mode" has the advantage of compliant parsing and manipulation.